+Tardy Number Consequence

+1-2 Verbal Warning

+3-4 Parent Contacted by Teacher

+5 After School Detention or Period of ISI (Administrative Discretion)

+6-8 • 1 Day of ISI

-Tardy Number Consequence 1-3 Warning 4-9 Teacher-Assigned Lunch Detention and Parent Contact 10-15 1 Day of ISI Loss of Off Campus Pass for 1 Week (Juniors/Seniors if applicable) 16+ 1 day of ISI Loss of Off Campus Pass for 1 Month (Juniors/Seniors if applicable) Consequences for excessive tardies are subject to administrative review SENIORS ONLY: 3 tardies in a class = 1 absence toward Senior Exam Exemption policy
+9-15 1 Day of ISI Loss of Off Campus Pass for 1 Week (Juniors/Seniors if applicable)

+16+ 1 Day of ISI Loss of Off Campus Pass for 1 Month (Juniors/Seniors if applicable)

+Consequences for excessive tardies are subject to administrative review with additional consequences at the discretion of administration.

-Note: Random Tardy Sweeps will be conducted; students caught up in a Tardy Sweep will receive an After School Detention separate from the above consequences.
+Note: Random Tardy Sweeps (whole school sweeps and/or area sweeps) will be conducted; students caught up in a Tardy Sweep will receive an After School Detention separate from the above consequences.